 Sport-related injuries may be generally categorized as acute or chronic; the range of medical conditions potentially resulting from sport- or exercise-related injuries is wide.
-More than 90% of all sport-related injuries are either contusions or strains.
+Contusions, strains, and sprains are the most common sport-related injuries.
 Contact sports (e.g., soccer, hockey) may increase the risk of contusion, whereas sprinting and jumping are the most common activities associated with muscle strains.
 Predisposing factors for muscle sprains and strains and other types of musculoskeletal injury include type of muscle architecture, muscular imbalance, previous injury, fatigue, chronic overload, and inadequate warm-up prior to exercise.

 Also called mild traumatic brain injury, this acute brain injury results from either a direct blow to the head or the transmission of an impulsive force to the head.
 Symptoms can be divided into 3 groups: cognitive, somatic, and affective.
 A combination of somatic and cognitive symptoms is most common.